GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.6.1 =
+* Bug: Prevent PDF settings being override if multiple browser windows are open, and both are updating different settings of the same form concurrently
+* Bug: Gracefully handle license key deactivation if an error occurs
+* Housekeeping: Bump WordPress Tested Up To v6.3

 = 6.6.0 =
 * Feature: Improve display of ungrouped product fields in Core and Universal templates